 The penalty associated with fraudulent gaming is the same as larceny if it is your first conviction.
 This means that you may face a financial punishment of up to five thousand ($5,000) dollars, or incarceration for up to one (1) year.
 This is the penalty if the charge is brought against you as a misdemeanor.

 If you were charged with felony fraudulent gaming, the penalty could rise to ten thousand ($10,000) dollars and incarceration for a period ranging from sixteen (16) months to three (3) years, or a combination of both.

-What Are the Legal Defenses My OCCA Attorney Can Raise if I Am Charged With Fraudulent Gaming?
+What Are The Legal Defenses My Orange County Criminal Attorney Can Raise If I Am Charged With Fraudulent Gaming?

 - You never intended to defraud anybody when you engaged in the conduct.

 - You did not obtain anything of value.